 - Set your goals – What do you want the investigation to accomplish?
 Is it customer feedback on one touchpoint or rating the entire experience?

 - Choosing the right tool – QuestionPro CX is one of the most effective solutions for evaluating the customer journey.
 The real-time dashboard allows you to begin analyzing responses as they come in.
-It also has a detractor recovery feature to help resolve customer issues quickly before you receive negative reviews or publicity.
+It also has a detractor recovery feature to help resolve customer issues quickly before you receive bad customer experience reviews or publicity.

 - Select a template and customize it if needed – It’s always easier to work on a template rather than designing your survey from scratch.
 You can also customize it by using your brand logos and colors to make it consistent with your brand.